mistermocha/python-mock-talk/mocktalk.rst

 About the mock library
 ======================

-A default mock object will accept any undeclared function
+Plasticity - a default mock object will accept any undeclared function

 .. code-block:: python